This summary of age discrimination law in Finland has been prepared by Dittmar & Indrenius, the Ius Laboris member for Finland: www.dittmar.fi.

 What claims are most common and what are the trickiest issues for employers?

-Many claims regarding discrimination, for example on the basis of age, are presented alongside other claims, especially in cases regarding groundless termination of an employment contract.
+Many claims regarding discrimination, for example on the basis of age, are presented alongside other claims, especially in cases regarding a groundless termination of an employment contract.

 In some cases the offering of early retirement buyouts may trigger the discrimination claims.
 This should be noted in restructuring of the company or in other similar situations, when there is a need for collective redundancies.